sipsmi/vband_dongle/README.md

 *note2* you may need to download library Tools->Manage Libraries... then search and add "Keyboard.h" ( HID required too but may be included anyway ).

+*note3* Make sure you set the board to a 32u4 or SAMD based board otherwise the compile will fail since the Keyboard object will not be defined ( not supported by the board).

 ## Step 2

 Connect a lead to your paddle with the following: